100 Women Who Care North Suburban Chicago

 • The meetings last one hour from 7-8PM.

 • At in-person meetings, many members arrive early to dine and socialize.
+In-person meetings are also streamed live on Zoom and members may observe, ask questions through chat, and vote.

 2) Can I invite other people?